Nightwood Theatre and Native Earth Performing Arts present a Digital Experience

 Earlier access can be granted to school groups as of Monday, March 22, 2021.
 Teachers and school administrators seeking to connect about potential school group bookings can email email@example.com for more information.

 In 2019, the federal commission on Missing and Murdered Indigenous Women and Girls released their final report, Reclaiming Power and Place.
 In 2020 over a dozen artists from a wide range of disciplines were commissioned by New Harlem Productions to read and respond to specific chapters of the report through their artistic medium.
-This digital iteration of Embodying Power and Place offers twelve audio-visual works that honour the lives of the Indigenous Women and Girls in the federal report and create a sacred space to reflect, heal and find renewed hope.
+This digital iteration of Embodying Power and Place offers twelve audio-visual works that seek to honour the missing and murdered Indigenous women, girls, Trans, and Two-Spirit people, and strives to create a sacred space in which to reflect, heal, and find renewed hope.

 Incorporating text, sound and imagery, Embodying Power and Place includes pieces from incredible Indigenous creators such as Janet Antone, Reneltta Arluk, Tara Beagan, Yolanda Bonnell, Darla Contois, Deborah Courchene, Aria Evans, Eekwol Lindsay Knight, Jessica Lea Fleming, Falen Johnson, Émilie Monnet, Yvette Nolan, Michelle Olson, Natalie Sappier, jaye simpson and Aqua Nibii Waawaaskone.